Davidster/SetMyLines/README.md

 - Get Time On Ice value from official NHL API, calculate effective fan-points per 20mins of ice time
 - UX design
 - ~Create a fancy-ass frontend in React.~ Serve frontend with S3 + CloudFront?, ~serve API with Lambda~
+- add question mark symbol next to AFP and TFP headings to make it clear that there is a tooltip available
 - Clean up Teams.js and split it into multiple files
 - If the optimized lineup has the same value as the original, don't optimize.
 - **Clean up code.. make sure indentation is always 2 and NO DARNED SINGLE QUOTES**